Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 Her husband died when she was just 32 years old, mother of 3 daughters, in the age of 5 (my grandmother), 3, and 1 year old.
-She rebranded the store she and her husband husband owned, from furnature to yarn (as no men in these days would buy furnature from a woman, or take her advise on the subject).
+She rebranded the store she and her husband owned, from furniture to yarn (as no men in these days would buy furniture from a woman, or take her advice on the subject).

 She sent all her daughters to the [MULO](https://en.wikipedia.org/wiki/Meer_Uitgebreid_Lager_Onderwijs) (a form of extended primary education).
 This was definitively frowned up by some,